 Better Apps, Better Apple EcoSystem

-So what do you think about this new feature from Apple?
+So what do you think about this new iOS 11 requirements from Apple?
 Perhaps, this is a good time to loop through all the apps on our iDevices, identify those not used in ages, and remove them!
 Need another incentive?
 Performing this clearing of the app clutter also frees up valuable space on your iDevice.
 Enough said.